connfish/CS336/Project_2/README.md

 ## What We Found Challenging

 Connor: Figuring out paramiko and how to connect the python script to the ilab machine to make the ssh tunnel connection
+Matthew: Figuring out how to accurately and consistently extract the query without knowing all of the different possible queries in advance.

 ## What We Found Interesting

 Connor: Configuring the llm and how to give it context so it doesn't mess up some of the sql queries so I kind of hardcoded a bit of it's prompt messaging for better output for a specific query
+Matthew: Using regular expressions to extract the query was much more clean than trying to manually loop through the output for specific words or characters

 ---